This post may contain affiliate links. Please read our disclosure policy.

 No!
 The taste of zucchini does not come through at all, even though you can see the green flecks of the vegetable that wasn't pureed.

 Yes.
-Feel free to add walnuts, raisins, shredded coconut, and other dry mix-ins to your zucchini bread.
+Feel free to add walnuts, raisins, shredded coconut, and other dry mix-ins in place of the chocolate chips, by weight.

 You can use frozen grated zucchini—but only if you had removed most of its moisture before freezing it.
 Otherwise, frozen zucchini with all its moisture would become mushy as it defrosted.